Professional wrestling: Context

+The state of Washington instead refers to professional wrestling as "theatrical wrestling".

-In other countries such as Iran, India, Afghanistan, Turkey, and Egypt, legitimate wrestling enjoys widespread popularity, and the phrase "professional wrestling" thus carries a more literal meaning in local parlance.
-A notable example is India's Pro Wrestling League, which governs authentic competitive wrestling.
+In other countries such as India and Mongolia, legitimate wrestling enjoys widespread popularity, and the phrase "professional wrestling" thus carries a more literal meaning in those places.
+A notable example is India's Pro Wrestling League, which governs competitive wrestling.

 In the industry's slang, a fixed match is referred to as a worked match, derived from the slang word for manipulation, as in "working the crowd".
-A shoot match is a genuine contest where both wrestlers fight to win and are therefore "straight shooters", which comes from a carny term for a shooting gallery gun whose sights were not deliberately misaligned.
+A shoot match is a genuine contest where both wrestlers fight to win and are therefore "straight shooters", which comes from a carnival term for a shooting gallery gun whose sights were not deliberately misaligned.
+A fan who believes professional wrestling matches are real sport is referred to as a mark, whereas a fan who sees through the facade is a smart.

+Many people have the misconception that wrestlers belong to the actors' committee, while they do not and are in fact independent contractors.

 History in the United States

-From sport to choreography

-George Hackenschmidt was an early attraction in professional wrestling and is widely recognized as the first world heavyweight champion.

-Wrestling in the United States blossomed in popularity after the Civil War, with catch wrestling eventually becoming the most popular style.
-Spectator sports became increasingly popular in the late 19th century due to rising income levels, railroads, mass transit, mass media, and increased urbanization.
-Before this time, sports were mostly a hobby, but now a star athlete could make a living touring the country and playing before large paying crowds.
-Many spectators did not enjoy wrestling because of its lengthy, slow nature, however:

-"They would go to the mat and stay there for hours and hours, a mass of mute meat.
-Matches lasted sometimes as long as a third of a day.
-As practiced by the old school, wrestling was one of the most unexciting spectacles a person could pay money to see: a race between two century plants."
+Wrestling in early America

+Wrestling in early America was typically a localized affair.
+Wrestlers would fight opponents from the same town or nearby towns within walking distance.
+Wrestlers sometimes competed for money but the winnings were usually small, not enough to live on.
+Because the winnings were small and the wrestlers were usually from the same community, the wrestling styles they practiced emphasized subduing opponents without inflicting injury, allowing the wrestlers to go back to their regular jobs the next day and avoid making enemies.
+The most common styles of wrestling during the early 19th century were Greco-Roman, collar-and-elbow, and catch-as-catch-can.

+Transition to theater